Add Prague to your bucket list now! Not convinced? These 8 things to do in Prague might just change your mind.

 Take a Boat Ride to Na Kampe

-Definitely one of the most heart-eyes charming parts of Prague is in Mala Strana.
+Definitely one of the most heart-eyes charming parts of visiting Prague is in Mala Strana.
 If it weren’t for cars and electricity, you would believe you had traveled back in time.
 To add to the loveliness is the Venitian-like waterways where you can hop on a boat and sail alongside the swans.
-This view is one of the most beautiful things to see in Prague and I definitely wouldn’t skp this stop!
+This view is one of the most beautiful things to see in Prague and I definitely wouldn’t skip this stop!